When you step into the world of job hunting, preparing and updating your CV can already be quite a challenge for most applicants.

 No, adding a motivation letter to your application is not usually a hard requirement.
 But, by the same token, adding a personal letter to the formal CV might give you a bit of a lead against the applicants who did not include a letter.
 In other words, a motivation letter is an excellent tool to give a more personal touch to your application on top of a usually rather formal curriculum vitae.

 In certain cases, we definitely recommend adding a motivation letter to your application, such as instances in which an applicant comes from a completely different industry or job sector than the vacancy.
-Other instances that would warrant a motivation letter could include items in a CV that need further explanation like large gaps between jobs or leaves of absence, various short-term jobs in a row or remarkable career shifts, etc.
+Other instances that would warrant a motivation letter could include items in a CV that need a further explanation like large gaps between jobs or leaves of absence, various short-term jobs in a row or remarkable career shifts, etc.

 So what does a good motivation letter look like?